top of page

 18. Duration:

-We see each other as lifelong friends.
+We see each other as people interested in the same hobby who over time become lifelong friends.
 One of the best parts about playing ttrpgs online is that even if you move geographically, wherever you move to you’ll have some friends who you’re looking forward to seeing again and who are looking forward to hanging out with you :)

 19. Required Equipment:

 Before talking about equipment, let’s talk about acceptance: We will not reject you.
 If you have equipment that meets our minimum requirements, we proceed to the next step in the joining process.
 Sometimes people say, “I wouldn’t want to buy the equipment and then my application to join gets rejected.”
 There is no rejection at any part in our joining process.
-If a new member wants to play with us, we say, “Awesome welcome to the group, here’s the next step in the joining process, let’s play a game.”
+If a new member wants to play with us, we say, “Awesome welcome to the group, here’s the next step in the joining process.”

 So with that said, our minimum equipment requirement is: